-Work placement, excursions, extra-curricular activities are not a reason for non-completion of an assessment task.
-In practical subjects, Non-Completion of Major Works at progress checks will be considered by the teacher and Head Teacher, as non-completion of requirements and NESA policies followed.
+Work placement, excursions and extra-curricular activities are not a valid reason for non-completion of an assessment task.
+Assessment tasks take priority over all other extra-curricular activities.
+In practical subjects, non-Completion of Major Works at progress checks will be considered for non-completion by the teacher and Head Teacher, as NESA policies must be followed.
 This may result in an 'N' Determination in the course.